-- a description of the proposed measures (alternatives and preferred) to avoid and/or minimise greenhouse gas emissions directly resulting from activities of the project, including such activities as transportation of products and consumables, and energy use by the project - an assessment of how the preferred measures minimise emissions and achieve energy efficiency - a comparison of the preferred measures for emission controls and energy consumption with best practice environmental management in the relevant sector of industry - a description of any opportunities for further offsetting greenhouse gas emissions through indirect means.
+• a description of the proposed measures (alternatives and preferred) to avoid and/or minimise greenhouse gas emissions directly resulting from activities of the project, including such activities as transportation of products and consumables, and energy use by the project

-Means of reducing greenhouse gas emissions could include such measures as:

-- minimising clearing at the site (which also has imperatives besides reducing greenhouse gas emissions) - using less carbon-emitting transport modes or fuels - integrating transport for the project with other local industries such that greenhouse gas emissions from the construction and running of transport infrastructure are minimised - maximising the use of renewable energy sources - carbon sequestration at nearby or remote locations.
+- an assessment of how the preferred measures minimise emissions and achieve energy efficiency - a comparison of the preferred measures for emission controls and energy consumption with best practice environmental management in the relevant sector of industry - a description of any opportunities for further offsetting greenhouse gas emissions through indirect means.
+Means of reducing greenhouse gas emissions could include such measures as: - minimising clearing at the site (which also has imperatives besides reducing greenhouse gas emissions) - using less carbon-emitting transport modes or fuels - integrating transport for the project with other local industries such that greenhouse gas emissions from the construction and running of transport infrastructure are minimised - maximising the use of renewable energy sources - co-locating coal seam methane use for energy production with coal extraction - carbon sequestration at nearby or remote locations.